Overview

 - Navigate to your user's directory.

-- In this /home/username/nginx/example.com directory, add a file named basic_auth.conf with the following:
+- In this /home/username/nginx/example.com directory, create a file named basic_auth.conf with the following:

 location / { auth_basic "Restricted"; auth_basic_user_file /home/username/nginx/example.com/.htpasswd; }